Ashley Graham Shows Off Beautiful Body On Cover Of ‘Harper’s Bazaar’

 To my forever love and my daily inspiration.
 Happy anniversary @ashleygraham These 9 years have played out like a lifetime.
 I guess it’s because my life really started once you came into it.
 Now that we’ve made a life together, let’s make a life together.
 I love you and I love us.
 All of us…

-In the caption of the snaps, Justin explained he felt it was an honor not only to be able to shoot his wife for Harper’s Bazaar but also, to be able to capture her inner beauty.
+In the caption of the snaps, Justin explained he felt it was an honor not only to be able to shoot his wife for Harper’s Bazaar but also to be able to capture her inner beauty.
 The photographer spoke of the things he wanted to depict in the photo spread.
 These were strength, unity, oneness, togetherness, family, and love.

 Fans of the model and her family thought the images truly captured Justin’s overall vision.
 They shared their feelings in the caption of the share.